-Unmet Housing Needs Strategic Plan Objective, Strategy, and Action Implementation Matrix Objective 1: Establi Objective 1: Establish a coordinated, collaborative, and integrated housing network.
-Strategy 1.1 Identify the service and program gaps within the housing continuum and support households in improving housing stability and a ffordability.
-Implementation Timeframe Key Actions A. Create a housing journey map with consumers, service providers, and County agencies to create a framework for program process and revision.
-B. Updatedocumentation requirements to be consistent across programs and simplify where applicable.
+blish a coordinated, collaborative, and integrated housing network.
+Implementation Strategy 1.1 Identify the service and program gaps within the housing continuum and support households in improving housing stability and affordability.
+Key Actions A. Create a housing journey map with consumers, service providers, and County agencies to create a framework for program process and revision.
+B. Update documentation requirements to be consistent across programs and simplify where applicable.
 C. Review current program application materials to streamline the application process and requirements.
 D. Develop service delivery partnerships with Permanent Supportive Housing providers and increase funding for supportive services.
 E. Establish the Office of Housing as the County's one-stop housing center.
-F. Initiate a community a wareness campaign to raise a wareness of County housing programs and initiatives.
+F. Initiate a community awareness campaign to raise awareness of County housing programs and initiatives.
 Short Intermediate Short Short Long Short Strategy 1.2 Cultivate partnerships and build relationships.
 Key Actions A. Convene regular meetings, outreach events, and establish continuous conversations with the business community, landlords, non-profits, affordable housing developers, state and local agencies, County departments and staff, renters, and black, indigenous and people of color to discuss ideas, issues, processes, and opportunities for collaboration.
-B. Partner with workforce development agencies to provide housing information to individual employers.
-C. Partner with the County's incorporated towns to share housing data, assist with analysis and collaboratively develop their housing strategies.
-Short Short
+B. Partner with workforce development agencies to provide housing information to individual Short employers.C.
+Partner with the County's incorporated towns to share housing data, assist with analysis and collaboratively develop their housing strategies.
+Short